TalmudLab/daf-renderer/README.md

 5. We then compare the new height to the largest expected height.
 If the new height is smaller than the largest expected height then we are dealing with the case of Stairs.
 If not, we are dealing with the case of Double-Extend.

-The second stage of the algorithim
+The second stage of the algorithim calculates the spacer heights based on the type of layout the page is.
-Now that we know which layout we are dealing with we can calculate the spacer heights using only the calculated area values from before and the padding values that we can optionally apply.
-We will divide the second
+This stage requires only three things:
+1. The type of layout
+2. The calculated area values from before
+3. The padding values that we can optionally apply

+We will divide the respective calculations into three parts corresponding to the three kinds of layouts:

+For the case of Double-Wrap:
+Inner Spacer = Main Area / Main Width
+Outer Spacer = Main Area / Main Width
+End Spacer = (Inner or Outer Area - (Main Area / Main Width) * Side Width) / Top Width

+For the case of Stairs:
+Inner or Outer Spacer = Stair Area / Side Width
+Outer or Inner Spacer = (Main Area + Stair Area - Little Area) / Block Width Little Area = (Block Height - Stair Height) * Horizontal Padding End Spacer = 0

+For the case of Double Extend:
+Inner Spacer = Inner Area / Side Width
+Outer Spacer = Outer Area / Side Width
+End Spacer = 0